Christine Blasey Ford inspired me to break my silence

 - Read: Christine Blasey Ford's attorneys' letter requesting FBI investigation

-- Brett Kavanaugh and Christine Blasey Ford receiving death threats
+- READ: Sworn declarations in support of Christine Blasey Ford

-Note: Correction: An earlier version of this article said Christine Blasey Ford's account was that Brett Kavanaugh turned up the music and covered her mouth.
-In last week's hearing, Ford testified that Kavanaugh or his friend Mark Judge turned up the music.